Sugar Rodgers: Professional

-Rodgers was selected 2nd in the 2nd round of the 2013 WNBA Draft as the 14th overall pick by the Minnesota Lynx.
+Rodgers was selected 2nd in the 2nd round of the 2013 WNBA draft as the 14th overall pick by the Minnesota Lynx.
 She made the team out of training camp, and made her professional debut on June 1, 2013, in a victory over the Connecticut Sun.
 Rodgers has logged the most minutes of the three rookies on the team, earning playing time thanks to aggressive defense and hustle.

 During the WNBA off season, Rodgers joined the Arras team in France.
 She was traded to the New York Liberty prior to the 2014 season.
 In the WNBA, she averages 18.8 minutes per game, 35.7% three-point field goals, and 7.8 PPG.

 On April 11, 2019, Rodgers was traded to the Las Vegas Aces as part of a four-way deal that saw Rodgers head to Las Vegas in exchange for a second-round pick in the 2020 WNBA draft, which in turn was traded to the Atlanta Dream for guard Nia Coffey.
 Also involved in that trade was the acquisition of Tanisha Wright from the Minnesota Lynx in exchange for a second round pick in the 2020 WNBA Draft.

+Coaching

+Las Vegas Aces

+After her retirement following the 2020 WNBA season, Rodgers was hired by the Las Vegas Aces as an assistant coach.

+Georgetown

+Rodgers returned to her alma mater as an assistant coach in 2021.

+William & Mary

+In June 2022, Rodgers was hired as an assistant on Erin Dickerson Davis' staff at William & Mary.

+During her time in Williamsburg, Rodgers primarily worked with the program's guards.
+She helped coach William & Mary to their first-ever CAA Tournament title and NCAA Tournament berth in 2025.

+Golden State Valkyries

+On March 27, 2025, it was announced that Rodgers was hired as an assistant coach for the expansion Golden State Valkyries' inaugural season.